Testing blunders crippled US response as coronavirus spread - KVIA

 At the same news conference, Trump said he wanted infected passengers to remain on a cruise ship off the West Coast to keep the number of confirmed COVID-19 cases in the U.S. low.

-“I like the numbers being where they are,” Trump said, shortly before departing Atlanta for another weekend of golf in Florida.
+“I like the numbers being where they are,” Trump said, shortly before departing Atlanta for another weekend of .
 “I don’t need to have the numbers double because of one ship that wasn’t our fault.”

 Trump has also attempted to for the testing troubles on the Obama administration.
 In 2018, Trump disbanded the White House directorate charged with preparing for and responding to global pandemics.